 1. OIL & THE OLD DEEPS COLLIERY

 The Old Deeps was a colliery owned by James Oakes & Company.
 It was located near to the Pinxton Branch of the Cromford Canal, by the side of Bridle Lane between the canal and the Ironworks site at Pye Bridge.
 In 1847, a decision was made by the company to extend the shaft to a deeper level to extract coal from the Kilburn Seam.
+It made the Old Deeps one of the deepest collieries in the country.
 As mining operations continued at the lower level, a torrent of salt water burst through the workings.
-In order for mining to continue a sump was constructed at the shaft bottom to collect the water, which was then transferred at night into tubs, taken to the surface and disposed of in the Cromford Canal The Cromford Canal Act of Parliament obliged all colliery owners in the vicinity to discharge water from their mines and collieries directly into the canal.
+In order for mining to continue a sump was constructed at the shaft bottom to collect the water, which was then transferred at night into tubs, taken to the surface and disposed of in the Cromford Canal.
+The Cromford Canal Act of Parliament obliged all colliery owners in the vicinity of the canal to discharge water from their mines and collieries directly into the canal.

-In time, as the flow of water diminished, it was followed by a black treacle-like substance which began oozing into the workings.
-Considered just another hindrance to mining operations, it was similarly disposed of.
+In time the flow of water diminished and it was followed by a black treacle-like substance which began oozing into the workings.
+Considered just another hindrance to mining operations, it was similarly disposed of into the canal.

 Much of the contaminating substance found its way along the canal to Pinxton Wharf, where it is said that children, during the autumn nights of 1847, used to set the canal on fire by pitching hot cinders and burning twigs into the water.
-A brewery at Codnor Park also began to raise concerns about the water they were using from the canal for brewing, stating that it gave their ale an odd flavour.
+The proprietors of the Codnor Park Brewery also began to raise concerns about the water from the canal, which had been finding its way into the brewing process and giving their ale an odd flavour.

-Finally realising that something needed to be done about the situation, James Oakes began an investigation and contacted his brother-in-law, the eminent scientist Lyon Playfair for help with the problem.
+Finally realising that something needed to be done about the situation, James Oakes himself began an investigation and contacted his brother-in-law, the eminent scientist Lyon Playfair, for help with the problem.

 2. LYON PLAYFAIR & JAMES YOUNG

 In the autumn of 1847, at his brother-in-law's request, the scientist tested a sample of the substance from the Old Deeps Colliery.
-He discovered it was the mineral then commonly known as naphtha, [also known as rock oil].
+He discovered it was the mineral then commonly known then as naphtha, [and also known as rock oil].
 Today we would call it crude oil.
-Although familiar around the world from ancient times, it was considered of little commercial use.
+Although familiar around the world from ancient times, it was considered of little commercial value.

 Whilst James Oakes could see that the oil had business potential his expertise was in iron making and not in chemical manufacturing.
 Playfair offered to contact a college friend named James Young, from Scotland.